voelkerh/Blackjack/docs/rules.md

     --> If player's hand exceeds 21, they bust and lose
   - stand: keep current hand

-- Player goes again or turns over to dealer
+- Player "hits" until they "stand"

 - Dealer reveals face-down card
      - Aces count as 11 if the dealer does not bust